 \subsection{Why knowledge displacement produces different accuracy effects}

 Table~\ref{tab:per_strategy} decomposes accuracy by strategy and condition.
-On the surface, the five domains in Table~\ref{tab:domain} tell contradictory stories: examples hurt Economics, appear to help Geoscience, and leave the rest unchanged.
+On the surface, the five domains in Table~\ref{tab:domain} tell contradictory stories: examples hurt Economics and appear to help Geoscience.
 The per-strategy decomposition resolves this apparent contradiction.
-The accuracy consequence of displacement depends not on whether displacement occurs --- it occurs everywhere --- but on both the quality gap between the strategy that is displaced and the strategy that replaces it, and the magnitude of the shift itself.
+The accuracy consequence of displacement depends not on whether displacement occurs, but on both the quality gap between the strategy that is displaced and the strategy that replaces it, and the magnitude of the shift itself.
 Three qualitatively distinct regimes emerge.

 \textbf{Displacement of a strong prior: accuracy drops (Economics).} Knowledge displacement is the largest here (20pp; Table~\ref{tab:strategy}), and it removes the model's best strategy.
 Under zero-shot, $\mathcal{S}_{\text{know}}$ achieves 88.3\% accuracy and accounts for all 600 trials.
-Under 10-shot, strategy shift to empirical or hybrid strategies that achieve only 41.7\% and 50.9\%, respectively, lowers accuracy.
+Under 10-shot, trials shift to empirical (41.7\%) and hybrid (50.9\%), lowering accuracy.
 The model has not gained an alternative competence; it has lost access to one it already had.
 Figure~\ref{fig:case_study}A illustrates the failure mode: the model replaces a correct Cournot derivation with a fitted heuristic that is numerically unstable across trials, producing the largest accuracy drop ($-$15.7pp).